Reorg Handling

 Citrea's architecture ensures that even a compromised sequencer cannot force full nodes to accept invalid state transitions through two complementary verification mechanisms.

-Calculating the Merkle root from received blocks and comparing it with the published commitment (detects block tampering or history rewriting)
+Merkle root Validation: Calculating the Merkle root of received blocks and comparing it to the published commitment to detect malicious modifications, tampering, inconsistencies.

 This prevents the sequencer from building a different chain than what it broadcasts to full nodes, rewriting history, or publishing different block histories to different parties.